rogers3/ECE434/hw08/README.md

 | readInput.pru0.c | 6.0846 HZ

 ## Project: ##
+(I plan on moving this to the eLinux page, but I don't know how) I created a wikipedia page for my project and partially filled out executive summary.
+Link: https://en.wikipedia.org/wiki/User_talk:Rogerscj37

 ## Blinking an LED: ##
 This command made my PRU code run: